beginning of content

 What are your rights as a patient?

-As a patients, you have the right to:
+As a patient, you have the right to:

 You have the right to refuse to be examined.

 Tell your doctor if you would prefer to be examined by another doctor.
-For example, if you would feel more comfortable if a female doctor does a pelvic examination, you can ask to see one.
+For example, you may feel more comfortable for a female doctor to do a pelvic examination.

 You can also ask to have a friend or family member with you at the examination.